Destiny 2: How to Upgrade Monument of Triumph Catalysts Fast

 • Assuming every catalyst objective wants the same kind of farm.

-• Not revisiting older Exotics even though nine catalysts were updated.
+• Skipping older Exotics even though nine catalysts gained a new perk.

-The easiest fix is ruthless focus.
-Pick three to five target weapons, not the entire catalog.
-Try to have at least one low-friction target in that set so every session ends with visible progress.
-That matters more than it sounds, because Monument of Triumph is structured like a final sandbox send-off: generous in options, easy to overgrind.
+The fix is ruthless focus.
+Pick three to five target weapons, not the entire catalog, and keep at least one low-friction target in the set so every session ends with visible progress.

 Advertisement